 - Students fulfilling this depth requirement must take PHIL 6320 (Theory of Knowledge)

 - Courses that count for credit, given the proviso below: PHIL 5120, 5200, 5250, 5550, 5700, 6000, 6100, 6200, 6320, and 6500

 - Theoretical and practical ethics

-Proviso: For courses listed under more than one concentration, the faculty member and student will come to an agreement concerning which concentration a given course will fall under.
+Proviso: For courses listed under more than one concentration, the faculty member and student will come to an agreement concerning the concentration under which a given course will fall.
 Students may count a given offering of a course under only one concentration.